alexkasko/openjdk-unofficial-builds/README.md

 ###Debug symbols

 Debug builds are included as additional downloads for all "zip" and "bundle" downloads.
 They contain debug symbols for native binaries and for java classes.
 See [this issue](https://github.com/alexkasko/openjdk-unofficial-builds/issues/3) for additional info.
+Mac OS X builds do not support native debug symbols - [bug entry](https://bugs.openjdk.java.net/browse/JDK-7165611), [additional info](http://mail.openjdk.java.net/pipermail/build-dev/2012-October/006881.html)

 ###Installers